Grade Level: 5 (4-5)

 Who has heard of catapults?
+What do they consist of?
+(They consist of a lever and a wheel-and-axel.)
 What are catapults used for?
 (Listen to student ideas and experiences.)
 Originally catapults were designed for use during battles or wars.
 These days, catapults are used for a variety of reasons, from toys to even launching planes and jets from aircraft carriers that have limited runway space!

 Lesson Background and Concepts for Teachers